DevExpress/testcafe-studio-docs/documentation/working-with-testcafe-studio/recording-tests/test-actions/README.md

 [On-Page Actions](on-page-actions/README.md) | Contains actions that simulate user activity on a tested page like clicks, key presses, drags, etc.
 [Debug](debug.md) | Contains actions for [debugging tests](../../debugging-tests.md).
 [Browser Actions](browser-actions.md) | Contains actions that allow you to work with a browser window.
-[Switch Frames](switch-frames.md) | Contains actions that allow you to switch between the test's windows.
+[Switch Frames](switch-frames.md) | Contains actions that allow you to switch the test's browsing context to iframes or back to the main window.